Any ‘first’ special occasion can be difficult to cope with when you’re bereaved.

 A first birthday, an anniversary, Mother’s Day, Father’s Day and so on can each bring their own challenges.
 Some bereaved people notice a dip in their coping abilities as a special date draws near.
 Emotions and experiences that were previously dealt with may come to the surface again and you might even feel you are ‘going backwards’ in your grief.

-Below we focus on coping at Christmas, but the suggestions might also be useful for helping you cope with any special dates or occasions that are difficult to face.
+Below we focus on grief at Christmas, but the suggestions might also be useful for helping you cope with any special dates or occasions that are difficult to face.

 While it’s tempting and understandable to try to ignore these special dates, some planning and preparation can help make these days a little less difficult.